Rune Rasmussen | 11/02/2021

 There are opportunities found in offering help to those who need it.
 These regulations and broader industry changes affect large and small businesses alike, but it is the small businesses that need the most guidance.
 Large companies can implement automation services software to automate data privacy policy updates, handle privacy requests and consent, etc., but small businesses simply do not have the resources or expertise.

 As small businesses inevitably move to more digital business models, they need a centralized data hub that serves as a place to communicate their privacy policy.
-Mono Solutions offers a white-label website builder that can automate some of the more difficult aspects of running a business, like ensuring that you have a GDPR active opt-in on your website.
+Mono Solutions offers a white-label website builder that can automate some of the more difficult aspects of running a business, like ensuring that you have a cookie declaration banner on your website.

 This is a constantly developing area, and more legal and technological changes will soon come.
 Businesses must be able to adapt to these changes and reduce the risk that they will affect profits.